Cisoka

 Cisoka is a village and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-The district covers a land area of 31.21 km^{2}, and had a population of 78,854 at the 2010 Census and 96,433 at the 2020 Census; the official estimate as at mid 2024 was 103,214 (comprising 52,903 males and 50,311 females).
+The district covers a land area of 31.21 km^{2}, and had a population of 78,854 at the 2010 Census and 96,433 at the 2020 Census; the official estimate as of mid-2024 was 103,214 (comprising 52,903 males and 50,311 females).
 The administrative centre is at the village of Cisoka.

 History

 Cisoka was previously part of Tigaraksa district before it was split off from the western part of that district in 1983.

 Villages

-Cisoka District is sub-divided into ten villages (desa), all sharing the postcode of 15730, listed below with their areas and their officially-estimated populations as at mid 2024.
+Cisoka District is sub-divided into ten villages (desa), all sharing the postcode of 15730, listed below with their areas and their officially-estimated populations as of mid-2024.